5 2023 Predictions for the Digital, Political, and Public Affairs Industries

-Remember how conservatives were flocking to Parler (before its shutdown in January) from Twitter after censorship concerns?
-In a similar way, Rumble is attracting disenchanted conservatives from YouTube.
+Remember how conservatives flocked to Parler from Twitter after censorship concerns?
+Similarly, Rumble is attracting disenchanted conservatives from YouTube.

 Current Rumble users include politicians as well as commentators and celebrities from the right.
-One of the most popular conservative commentators on Rumble is Dan Bongino, who has 1.35M subscribers on the platform, compared to approximately 774k on his Youtube channel.
+One of the most popular conservative commentators on Rumble is Dan Bongino, who now has over 2 million subscribers on the platform – more than twice what his show has on YouTube.

-One of the greatest boosts for the platform came on June 28th, 2021, as former President Donald Trump joined, and he now boasts over 700k subscribers.
+One of the greatest boosts for the platform came on June 28th, 2021, as former President Donald Trump joined, and he now boasts over 1.38 million.
 The former president and his team use the platform for everything from live streaming his rallies, posting video ads, and providing news clips of President Trump.

-Other popular Republicans include Congressman Jim Jordan, who has 274k subscribers.
-Many right-leaning news outlets are also on Rumble including The Daily Caller, One America News Network, and Newsmax.
+House Minority leader Kevin McCarthy followed suit to post exclusively on Rumble as well.
+Other popular Republicans include Florida Governor Ron DeSantis with 263k subscribers, and Congressman Jim Jordan with 284k subscribers.
+Various right-leaning news outlets are also on Rumble including The Daily Caller, One America News Network, and Newsmax.

 While Rumble may be becoming more popular among conservatives, most mainstream news outlets and politicians have yet to join the platform.